kurumi-walnut/react-ts-chat-app/README.md

-# Pretty Chat React/Typescript
+# Chat App using React and Typescript

-This project is a pretty full-stack chat app built with React and Typesctipt.

-To learn how this project works, watch the following YouTube tutorial.

 ## Setup